-exploration & production in africa
+exploration and production in africa

-a major breakthrough in Nigeria
+a lasting legacy in Nigeria

 investing in Angola

 In Angola, our major operations include two exploration and production concessions – Block 0, off the coast of Cabinda province, and Block 14, in deep water.
 In Block 0, we are developing Mafumeira Sul, an offshore liquids and natural gas project.
 At Mafumeira Sul, the main production facility of the second development stage was brought on line in 2017.
 Six wells were drilled in 2018 and three more were added in 2019.
 Gas export to Angola LNG (liquefied natural gas) began in 2017.
 We have a 36.4 percent interest in the 5.2 million-metric-ton-per-year Angola LNG plant in Soyo, the world’s first LNG plant supplied with associated gas, which is natural gas produced as a byproduct of crude oil production.

 Cameroon and Equatorial Guinea